apollographql/router/dev-docs/yaml-design-guidance.md

 ```

 ### Document your configuration options
-If your config is well documented in Rust then it will be well documented in the generated Json Schema.
-This means that when users are modifying their config either in their IDE or in Apollo GraphOS documentation is available.
+If your config is well documented in Rust then it will be well documented in the generated JSON Schema.
+This means that when users are modifying their config either in their IDE or in Apollo GraphOS, documentation is available.

 Example configuration should be included on all containers.